jw1912/bullet/README.md

 Check out the [wiki](https://github.com/jw1912/bullet/wiki/2.-Getting-Started-with-bullet) and [examples](/examples) to see how to use the crate.

+### Utilities

+You can build `bullet-utils` with `cargo b -r --package bullet-utils`, to do the following:
+- Convert Data
+- Interleave Multiple Data Files
+- Shuffle Data Files
+- Validate Data Files

+Use `./target/release/bullet-utils[.exe] help` to see specific usage.

 ### Currently Supported Games:
 - Chess
 - Ataxx